Compare Insurance Quotes

 |Rating Company||Grade||Financial Outlook|

-AIC has a few complaints, and although there is nothing serious overall, there isn’t much to highly recommend the company either due to a general lack of detailed information on the website.
+AIC has a few complaints, and although there is nothing serious overall, there isn’t enough to highly recommend the company due to a general lack of detailed information on the website.
 You may want to consider them if you’re already receiving multiple quotes from an agent who offers their products, just to do a price comparison, but it would be wise to compare them against other companies before committing to a policy.

 For a list of companies that we recommend, visit our Best Insurance Companies page.